MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/ConvertFrom-Csv.md

 The `Start-Job` cmdlet starts a background job that runs `Get-Process`.
 A job object is sent down the pipeline to `ConvertTo-Csv` and converted to a CSV string.
-The **NoTypeInformation** parameter removes the type information header from CSV output and is optional in PowerShell Core.
+The **NoTypeInformation** parameter removes the type information header from CSV output and is optional in PowerShell v6 and higher.
 The `$Header` variable contains a custom header that replaces the following default values:
 **HasMoreData**, **JobStateInfo**, **PSBeginTime**, **PSEndTime**, and **PSJobTypeName**.
 The `$J` variable contains the CSV string and is used to remove the default header.
 The `ConvertFrom-Csv`